Olive Oil Tutorial: All Olive Oils Are Not Created Equal

-Olive oil is one of our favorite oils here at Chagrin Valley Soap & Salve.
-It is the main oil used in our three natural Castile type Soaps, Simply Castile (right photo), Castile & Cocoa and Castile (Olive) & Shea.
+Olive oil, one of our favorite oils here at Chagrin Valley Soap & Salve, is a common base oil used in soap making.

 We choose extra virgin olive oil because it retains the natural antioxidants, vitamins, minerals, and natural squalene found in olives.

 Olive trees thrive best in areas with rainy winters and hot, dry summers.
 Although it may take up to eight years before a tree produces its first harvest, a single tree can live for centuries.

 Harvesting & Milling Olives

 The olives are usually harvested in late October and early November.
 Olive harvesting is done by hand picking, handshaking, or mechanical harvesting.

 After the olives are harvested, they are sorted according to their plumpness, state of ripeness, and quality.
 The olives are taken to the mill and stored for a short period of time, from a few hours to several days.

 While some believe that the olives should be milled within twelve hours of harvesting (the faster the olives are processed the better), others keep the olives for a short period, short enough to prevent fermentation but long enough to allow the olives to get warm so that they release their oil more easily.

 The olives are prepared for crushing by first separating the leaves, stems, and twigs from the olives and then rinsing them in cold water in order to rid them of any dirt.